michaelli99/1.SP500-Index-Long-Short-Strategy/README.md

 ![alt text](plots/figure1_strategy_performance.png)

-The following content is divided into four parts to elaborate <\br>
+The following content is divided into four parts to elaborate <br />
-All data and code are available at this repository for replication purpose. <\br>
+All data and code are available at this repository for replication purpose. <br />
 Please notice that this project is for demonstration only and does not provide any investment advice.